Loading…

 My first One Piece TCG deck was a mess.
 I built it from singles I thought looked cool based on their artwork, had no coherent game plan, and lost every game at locals for two months.
 The problem was not that I was bad at the game.
 The problem was I picked a complex leader before I understood the base mechanics.

-TL;DR: Best OPTCG decks for beginners in 2026: Red Luffy Aggro (most linear), Blue/Red Garp Tempo (defensive learning), Green Shanks Ramp (for anime fans), Purple Nami (when you're ready for tempo), and Buggy Prisoner Budget (cheapest locals-viable option).
+TL;DR: Best OPTCG decks for beginners in 2026: Red Luffy Aggro (most linear), Blue/Red Garp Tempo (defensive learning), Green Bonney Control (tactical board control), Yellow Nami Events (when you're ready for something harder), and Buggy Prisoner Budget (cheapest locals-viable option).
 All start at $60-100 for a solid build.

 Pick Red Luffy if you want the simplest game plan.
 Pick Blue/Red Garp if you want to learn counter decisions through a defensive style.
-Pick Green Shanks if you love the New World arc and want to learn DON!! acceleration.
-Save Purple leaders for after your first 20-30 games.
+Pick Green Bonney if you want to learn tactical board control by resting your opponent's cards instead of racing with pure aggression.
+Save Yellow and Purple leaders for after your first 20-30 games.

 Leader: Monkey D. Luffy (Red) Starter deck: ST-01 ($15-18 MSRP) Upgrade cost: $60-80 for a solid locals build Difficulty: 1/5 Style: Pure aggro.
 Attack every turn, win by turn 6.